stevana/stateful-pbt-with-fakes/README.md

 function, for example we can specify that reversing the result of rerversal gives back the original list, i.e. $reverse(reverse(xs)) \equiv xs$.

-Before we get into how to apply property-based testing (PBT) to stateful systems, lets recall what PBT of pure programs looks like.
-Here are a few typical examples:
+Here are a few other typical examples:

 - `forall (xs : List Int). reverse (reverse xs) == xs`
 - `forall (i : Input). deserialise (serialise i) == i`